 Your tax-free donations help fund projects benefitting trail users, adjacent landowners, and communities that serve the trail along the way.
 Projects we support include noxious weed control, trestle and tunnel restoration, surface grading, trailhead and campsite improvements, and fencing and gate maintenance.

-Guest panel members John Floberg (WA State Parks Foundation Executive Director), Barb Chamberlain (Chief Strategic Officer for WA Bikes/Cascade Bicycle Club) and Jon Snyder (WA Outdoor Recreation and Economic Development Policy Advisor) answered Board Member questions re: policital strategy to help us advocate for funding the Trail in the 2017 legislative session.
+Guest panel members John Floberg (WA State Parks Foundation Executive Director), Barb Chamberlain (Chief Strategic Officer for WA Bikes/Cascade Bicycle Club) and Jon Snyder (WA Outdoor Recreation and Economic Development Policy Advisor) answered Board Member questions re: policital strategy and advocating for the trail.